 Department of the Interior.

-We (Department of the Interior, DOI) have submitted a request to the Office of Management and Budget (OMB) to approve the information collection (IC) described below.
-This IC is scheduled to expire June 30, 2015.
+We (Department of the Interior, DOI) plan to ask the Office of Management and Budget (OMB) to extend the approval for the information collection (IC) described below.
+This IC is scheduled to expire March 31, 2012.
 As required by the Paperwork Reduction Act of 1995 and as part of our continuing efforts to reduce paperwork and respondent burden, we invite the general public and other Federal agencies to take this opportunity to comment on this IC.

 FOR FURTHER INFORMATION CONTACT:

 The Government Performance and Results Act of 1993 (GPRA) (Pub.
 L. 103-62) requires agencies to “improve Federal program effectiveness and public accountability by promoting a new focus on results, service quality, and customer satisfaction.”
-In order to fulfill this responsibility, DOI bureaus and offices must collect data from their respective user groups to better understand the needs and desires of the public and to respond accordingly.
-E.O.
-12862 “Setting Customer Service Standards” also requires all executive departments to “survey customers to determine . . . their level of satisfaction with existing services.”
-E.O.
-13571 “Streamlining Service Delivery and Improving Customer Service” further mandates “establishing mechanisms to solicit customer feedback on Government services and using such feedback regularly to make service improvements.”
+Executive Order 13571 on “Streamlining Service Delivery and Improving Customer Service” requires Federal agencies to establish “mechanisms to solicit customer feedback on Government services.”
+To fulfill this responsibility, DOI bureaus and offices must collect data from their respective user groups to better understand the needs and desires of the public and to respond accordingly.

-(1) Delivery, quality and value of products, information, and services.
-Respondents may be asked for feedback regarding the following attributes of the information, service, and products provided:
+(1) Communication/information/education.
+Questions will focus on customer satisfaction with aspects of communication/information/products/education offered.
+Respondents may be asked for feedback regarding the following attributes of the services provided:

-(3) Mission management.
-We will ask customers to provide satisfaction data related to DOI's ability to protect, conserve, provide access to, provide scientific data about, and preserve natural, cultural, and recreational resources that we manage, and how well we are carrying out our trust responsibilities to American Indians.
+(4) Resource management.
+We will ask customers and partners to provide satisfaction data related to DOI's ability to protect, conserve, provide access to, and preserve natural resources that we manage.

-(4) Rules, regulations, policies.
-This area focuses on obtaining feedback from customers regarding fairness, adequacy, and consistency in enforcing rules, regulations, and policies for which DOI is responsible.
+(5) Rules, regulations, policies.
+This area focuses on obtaining feedback from customers regarding fairness, adequacy, Start Printed Page 77245and consistency in enforcing rules, regulations, and policies for which DOI is responsible.
 It will also help us understand public awareness of rules and regulations and whether or not they are explained in a clear and understandable manner.

-(6) General demographics.
-Some general demographics may be gathered to augment satisfaction questions so that we can better understand the customer and improve how we serve that customer.
+(9) General demographics.
+Some general demographics may be used to augment satisfaction questions so that we can better understand the customer and improve how we serve that customer.
 We may ask customers how many times they have used a service, visited a facility within a specific timeframe, their ethnic group, or their race.